galexite/galexite.uk/content/posts/2020/06/setting-up-nvim-lsp.md

-`nvim-lsp` is Neovim's fully integrated language server protocol implementation that allows syntax checking, linting and `omnifunc` code completion within the editor.
-Currently, it is available as part of Neovim's `master` branch, so in many cases (unless you are running Ubuntu, in which case there is a nice snap package available for you, so you can simply install the latest development release with `snap install --classic --edge neovim`), you will have to compile Neovim from source to start using it.
+`nvim-lsp` is Neovim's fully integrated language server protocol implementation that allows syntax checking, linting and `omnifunc` code completion within the editor. ~~Currently, it is available as part of Neovim's `master` branch, so in many cases (unless you are running Ubuntu, in which case there is a nice snap package available for you, so you can simply install the latest development release with `snap install --classic --edge neovim`), you will have to compile Neovim from source to start using it.~~ As of Neovim 0.4.4, `nvim-lsp` has been supported in the release build.

 Without any language server configurations, the lsp client is useless.
 Configurations are distributed separate from the editor itself; using a plugin